Fulbright Office Team

 Alex joined the Australian-American Fulbright Commission in February 2015 after graduating from a double-degree in International Studies and Communications at the University of Canberra.
 His specialisations in the fields of interpersonal and intercultural communications bring a unique background to the diverse Fulbright team, and his expertise in journalism and graphic design has been put to good use in the development of the Commission’s new flagship publication, Minds and Hearts.

 Two years of study in Japan at St Paul’s College, Tokyo and Aichi Shukutoku University have fostered within Alex an avid interest in, and deeper understanding of, the wider Asia-Pacific region, as well as fluency in Japanese language.

 As a beneficiary of international scholarships, Alex is enthusiastic and motivated to help facilitate the same study abroad programs that helped him develop his skills in intercultural communication.
 The Fulbright community is the perfect environment for him to achieve these aspirations.

-Her area of interest has been programs within the tertiary education sector.
-In this field she has worked in the Czech Republic for Leadership Exchange (2013-15), and with the Global Leadership Program at Macquarie University in Sydney (2014-15) and now the Australian-American Fulbright Commission (2016- current).
+Tara Hawley is the Scholarships Manager at the Commission.
+Tara has worked in international education for 6 years.
+In this field she has worked in the Czech Republic for Leadership Exchange, with the Global Leadership Program at Macquarie University and now the Australian-American Fulbright Commission (2016- current).

 Tara is passionate about developing and running innovative programs that will have a significant global and social impact.